gbox_sdk.wrapper.box package¶

 language: The language of the code.

-- api_timeout: The timeout of the code execution.
+- timeout: The timeout of the code execution.
 If the code execution times out, the exit

 code will be 124.